 - Taught jazz piano and ensembles at Brown University, 1985–1997

-- Composed and performed in Tango Suite for the Northeast Youth Ballet
+- Composed and performed a tango suite for the Northeast Youth Ballet

 - Created electronic scores for "Intersections" and "My Backyard," modern dance pieces premiered in 2004 and 2005